Rekiahhinton/technical-writing-portfolio/writing_assessment.md

 #### Note to the Product Manager

-The current design would benefit from a few design changes to provide clarity and usability to the user.
 Please consider my suggestions below:

 * Usability Problems (2):
   1. Word Choice:
-     * "PII Obfuscation" is confusing, especially when trying to apply the option to the task.
+     * "PII Obfuscation" is confusing.
 The user may not be able to correctly identify that "PII" refers to Personally Identifiable Information.
-Also, the current UI prompts the user to click the option to establish a negative, which is the exclusion of personal data.
-That may create confusion in understanding how to apply the option to the task.
   2. Context:
      * The **Include Metadata** option is pre-selected with no explanation.
-Also, the UI does not provide any information exactly which metadata would be included in the exported list if the option is selected.
+Also, the UI doesn't specify which metadata would be included in the exported list.
-     * Upon selecting **Users** from the dropdown menu, **Legacy Format** is disabled with no explanation.
-The UI also does not provide any information as to what "Legacy Format" means or how it applies to the exported list.
+     * The **Legacy Format** is disabled with no explanation.
+The UI also does not explain what "Legacy Format" means or how it applies to the data inside the exported list.
-     * The **Save Query** button does not provide a visible function, which may confuse users and cause them to question if the button worked.
-The current UI also doesn't provide any information about where to find the saved query after using the button.
+     * The **Save Query** button has no visible function, which may cause users to question if the button worked.
+The UI also doesn't provide information about where to find the saved query.
 * Improvements:
   1. Word Choice:
-     * Consider changing "PII Obfuscation" to "Include Personal Data."
-This clearly describes what the option does and allows the user to select the option to include personal data rather than selecting the option to exclude it.
+     * "PII Obfuscation" -> "Include Personal Data."
+This clearly describes the option and allows the user to select the option to include personal data rather than selecting the option to exclude it.
   2. More Context:
-     * Consider adding a tooltip next to "Metadata" to explain what metadata is included and why it is pre-selected.
+     * Add a tooltip next to **Include Metadata** to explain which metadata is included and why it is pre-selected.
-     * Consider adding a tooltip to explain what **Legacy Format** is and why it is disabled.
+     * Add a tooltip to explain what **Legacy Format** is and why it is disabled.
-     * Consider adding a tooltip to explain that the query is saved in a separate **Saved Queries** tab on another page.
+     * Add a confirmation message after the user clicks the **Save Query** button and a note to explain that the query is saved in a separate **Saved Queries** tab on another page.

 ### Exercise 2: Creating a High-Fidelity Analogy

-The Hydra Token provides
+The Hydra Token is an API token that expires after each use and immediately replaces itself with a new token.
+Imagine a secret club.
+In order to interact with the club members, you must have a code.
+The code is only good for use with a single member.
+After interacting with each member, the code expires and you receive a new code to use with the next member.
+If you reuse an old code, access to the club is denied for that session and you must start over from the first member.
+This Hydra Token functionality provides airtight security to your API calls.
+It is virtually impossible to steal a token because each token expires immediately after use and attempting to reuse a token invalidates the session.

 ### Exercise 3: Restructuring Content

 #### Section 1: Configuring KitchenSync (Edited)

-There are many configuration optisns for the KichenSync tool, including options for choosing a color of the kitchen that needs to be synced.
-The color is synced on the configuration screen, which is opened by selecting the button called configure on the tool’s home screen.
-Once the button has been opened and it is ready to configure the color of the kitchen for syncing, please enter the information into the color field pertaining to the color of your kitchen and than the color is ready to be synced.
-The connection type that you desire for the sync is selected using the dropdown menu that says Connection and the mouse will be used to press on the large FINISH button that is located near the bottom of the page when it is pressed, the changes will be saved to the system when the Save button on the next screen has been clicked.

 The KitchenSync tool offers many configuration options, including the option to choose the color of the kitchen you are syncing.
 To change the color, open the configuration screen by selecting the **Configure** button on the home screen.
 Then, select your color by entering the color code into the appropriate field for syncing.